The Gotham fellowship

-The Gotham Fellowship Application for the '17-'18 Fellowship is now available at the end of this page.
+The Gotham Fellowship Application for the '18-'19 Fellowship will be available on this page after March 1, 2018.

 At the core of our program is the commitment to consider how the gospel impacts every area of life.
 We develop a worldview that draws from the deep resources of classical theologians and the Reformed tradition, and is sufficiently robust to engage the diverse and complex culture of Orlando.

 Spiritual & Personal Development

 Gotham fosters personal, spiritual and professional development through daily devotions and spiritual formation exercises.